unsip/organize-media-files/README.md

 TODO
 ============
-1. Develop --dry-run.
-2. Develop mv using `shutils.move`
+1. Check if everything is ok.
-3. Test more formats.
+2. Test more formats.
+3. Add more metatag fields.
+4. Complete exception raises (exception texts).